FOSSCODY-1/P.D.C.G.Wijesekara/README.md

 # P.D.C.G.Wijesekara
+### Project Title
 Graph implementation

-Description
+### Description

-Implementation of simple graph with the functions BFS and DFS.
+\> Implementation of simple directed graph using java programming language.\
-This JAVA implementation uses adjacency list representation of graphs
+\> This JAVA implementation uses adjacency list representation of graphs.\
+\> Basic functionalities of a directed graph implemented :
+  * Insertion of vertex and an edge.
+  * Deletion of a vertex and an edge.
+  * Breadth First Search traversal.
+  * Deapth First Search traversal.
+  * Display the graph

-Installation
+### Set up and Installation

+\>  Download the GraphImplementation folder as a zip file.<br/>
+\>  Extract it and compile the GraphImplementation.java file.<br/>
+\>  Run the executable file using any java platform.<br/>

+### Instructions to use

+\> Insert the number of vertices as user input.
+(A linked list array will be created starting form the index 0 up to the number of vertices minus one.<br/>
+\> Insert edges using option 1.
+  * input : 1 3<br/>
+  This will add vertex 3 to vertex 1's list, representing an edge between 1-->3<br/>
+\> After Implementing the Graph required functions can be called.<br/>

+### Support

-This graph implementation can be installed and run in any java platform.
+This program will support for any Java platform.
-Here I have used Netbeans as my development platform.

-contributing

-This project can be extended to develop the applications of DFS and BFS.
-For example,
--Finding Strongle Connected Components(DFS) -Topological sorting(DFS)
--Bipartite graph(Both BFS and DFS)
--Broadcasting in networks(BFS)
+### Built on
+* Netbeans IDE 8.0.2

+### Tested on
+* Windows 10

+### Licence
+* This project is licensed under the MIT License - see  the [LICENSE.md](LICENSE.md) file for details